 1. Personality Conflict with the Sales Role

 Does your sales rep have the right personality style that aligns with what their job requires?
 Most roles require a higher level of kinetic energy.
 Basically, hunter roles mostly require a lot of travel, multi-tasking, and lead generation.
 Fundamentally, that requires a lot of energy that many introverts don’t have.
 Or, they have to increase their energy level, which can lead to stress, if they have to sustain this over a long period of time.
+Likewise, Account Managers (in general) are better suited with a more introvert, supportive personality style.

 2. Motivational Conflict with the Sales Role

-In some cases, your sales rep may not value what the sales job rewards.
+Another cause of failure is misaligned motivation or values.
+Your sales rep may not value what the sales job rewards.
 For example, a commissioned sales job rewards with variable pay – the more they sell the more they make.
 What happens if your sales rep doesn’t value making money to level that the sales job offers?
 They may become satisfied once they hit a certain income level and then their drive tapers off and they don’t pursue more business.

 In addition, many hunter sales roles reward with autonomy – sale reps who set their own schedules and are more independent.
 If your sale rep has a low autonomy drive, they will tend to need more hand holding by their sales manager.
 They may exhibit more dependent, rather than independent behaviors.
 As a result, they probably won’t achieve their sales quota.